You Can Apologize Now

 I left their office stunned.
 I was Montreat’s baby girl.
 I had been on their posters, their advertising, spoken at almost every Board of Trustee event, and mentored over twenty students a year.
 It was then when I realized that I was part of a total sham.
 Why was I fighting to keep the word evangelical pure?
 This word was not pure.
 And I needed to stop fighting for it.
 I left willingly and had several meetings protesting the Community Life Covenant and all it stood for.
 They hired a Caucasian male scientist with a beard and one masters degree, and less than two years teaching experience to replace me.

 Three weeks ago, I walked across Harvard Yard as a graduate from Harvard University with a Master of Liberal Arts in Extension Studies- Sustainability and was awarded the Dean's Prize for Top Thesis in Sustainability.
-I map protected areas and potential national park expansions with The Wilderness Society and this week I was asked to work with Yale University (the first school of Forestry in America) and the E.O.
-Wilson Biodiversity Foundation (one of the top conservation foundations in the last century).
+I map protected areas and potential national park expansions with The Wilderness Society and this week I was asked to work on promoting E.O.
+Wilson’s Half-Earth with Yale University (the first school of Forestry in America).
 I turned 40 five days ago, and I got to tell you that this decade is helping me to let a lot of things go.
 One of those things is caring what others think about me.
 So here it goes, “Montreat, you can apologize now”.

 It seems like your scholars are the homosexual, the cross dressers, the climate activists, border activists, and protestors out on the lawn.
 Jesus would be proud.